boazbk/tcs/lec_12_NP.md

 * At the moment, for all these problems the best known algorithms are not much better than the trivial one in the worst-case.

-In this lecture we will see that, despite their apparent differences, all these problems are _computationally equivalent_, in the sense that solving one of them immediately implies solving the others.
+In this lecture and the next one we will see that, despite their apparent differences, we can relate their complexity.
+In fact, it turns out that all these problems are _computationally equivalent_, in the sense that solving one of them immediately implies solving the others.
 This phenomenon, known as _$\mathbf{NP}$ completeness_, is one of the surprising discoveries of theoretical computer science, and we will see that it has far-reaching ramifications.